3500 calorie hypertrophy diet

 See article: How many calories do I need to gain muscle mass?

-If you want to know more about what you should eat to gain muscle mass, see here what you should eat to gain muscle mass.
+If you want to know more about what you should eat to gain muscle mass, see here what should you eat to gain muscle mass.

-i want to replace these foods with others, and i would like to know the values to find foods with similar values.
+I want to replace these foods with others, and I would like to know the values to find foods with similar values.

-obg greetings
+thanks greetings

 Calories: 67 Kcal Protein: 12.2g Carbs: 3.9g Fat: 0.3g